Physics-50/Module-1/docs/Module1p5.md

-Your instructor will share the class results from this
+Your instructor will share the class results from this second estimate with you as a "view only" Google Sheet.
+Please copy the results shared by your instructor into a new sheet within your Google Sheet (there is a second sheet in your assigned Google Sheets notebook titled "class data" that you should use for this).
+[Now use the Physics 50 Fitting Script](https://physics.hmc.edu/fitter/) to fit a horizontal line to the class data.
+Remember to do this you will need to generate a .csv file from the data with appropriate headers.
+The column headers will become the axes labels.
+You can find a [reminder of how to do this here](https://physics-50.github.io/Module-1/plotting-guide).

 # Checkpoint for Module 1.5